nodes-and-edges/nodes-and-edges.github.io/nodes_and_edges/visionboard/overview_2025.md

 - Hatched: Lit review

 Make clothes [Cookie]
-- Chronicles: story about the tshirt thing - print on tshirt + the drawing thing (adobe conference - take a picture and then just draw with wacom tablet)
+- Chronicles: story about the tshirt thing - print on tshirt + the drawing (Octopus-Elefant) thing (adobe conference - take a picture and then just draw with wacom tablet)
 - Chronicles: Sewing

 Improve ELO in Blitz-Chess [Cooper]

+New (half way):

+Sticker-shop

+Write a book

+Write a song and record